It's national grilled cheese day once again! I love any excuse to eat carbs.

 1/4 C finely chopped onion

 1/2 C meatless ground round

 1/4 tsp chili powder

 1/3 of a block, daiya jalapeño havarti wedge (or vegan cheese of your choice)

 In a pan over medium heat, sauté onion and olive oil for 2 mins until soft.
 Add pickled jalapeños, meatless ground round, chili powder, and a pinch of sea salt and cook for another 2-3 mins.
 Push this mixture to the side of the pan to make room for the bread.

 Butter one side of each slice of bread and place one slice, butter side down, into the pan.

 Place thin slices of jalapeño havarti wedge on the bread, covering it generously.
 Then scoop the meatless ground round mixture on top.
 Place the other slice of bread, butter side up, on top of that.

-Cook for 2-3 mins and then flip the sandwich carefully and cook for another 2-3 mins until crispy and golden brown.
+Turn the heat to low, cover the pan with a lid, and cook for 2-3 minutes per side or until the cheese is gooey and melted and the bread is crispy and golden brown.
 Serve with ketchup mixed with sriracha for dipping.